angelmz/learn-elixir-with-tests/markdown/hello-world.md

 We have created a new function again with `def`.
 This time we've added a type spec of `String.t()` in the definition.
 This means this function returns a `string`.

-Now create a new file called `hello_test.exs` where we are going to write a test for our `hello` function
+Now create a new file called `hello_test.exs` where we are going to write a test for our `hello/0` function using ExUnit

 ```elixir
 defmodule GreetingsTest do